 Fire Flow Program

 A first-ever master plan for making fire flow improvements began following voter approval in 1996.
-Voters agreed to pay an annual $75 fire flow fee on their property tax bills for 15 years to provide additional water flow for fighting fires and to help ensure the integrity of our water transmission system following a major earthquake.
+Voters agreed to pay an annual $75 fire flow fee on their property tax bills to provide additional water flow for fighting fires and to help ensure the integrity of our water transmission system following a major earthquake.